Sunita Williams: Expeditions 14 and 15

-After launching Williams arranged to donate her pony tail to Locks of Love.
-Fellow astronaut Joan Higginbotham cut her hair aboard the International Space Station and the ponytail was brought back to Earth by the STS-116 crew.
+After launch, Williams arranged to donate her ponytail to Locks of Love.
+Fellow astronaut Joan Higginbotham cut her hair aboard the International Space Station and it was brought back to Earth by the STS-116 crew.
 Williams performed her first extra-vehicular activity on the eighth day of the STS-116 mission.
 On January 31, February 4, and February 9, 2007, she completed three spacewalks from the ISS with Michael López-Alegría.
 During one of these walks, a camera became untethered, probably because the attaching device failed, and floated off to space before Williams could react.

 On the third spacewalk, Williams was outside the station for 6 hours and 40 minutes to complete three spacewalks in nine days.
-She has logged 29 hours and 17 minutes in four spacewalks, eclipsing the record held by Kathryn C. Thornton for most spacewalk time by a woman.
+By 2007, she had logged 29 hours and 17 minutes in four spacewalks, eclipsing the record previously held by Kathryn C. Thornton for most spacewalk time by a woman.
 On December 18, 2007, during the fourth spacewalk of Expedition 16, Peggy Whitson surpassed Williams, with a cumulative EVA time of 32 hours, 36 minutes.
 In early March 2007, she received a tube of wasabi in a Progress spacecraft resupply mission in response to her request for more spicy food.
-When she opened the tube, which was packaged at one atmospheric pressure, the gel-like paste was forced out in the lower pressure of the ISS.
+When she opened the tube, which was packed at one atmospheric pressure, the paste was forced out in the lower pressure of the ISS.
 In the free-fall environment, the spicy geyser was difficult to contain.

 On April 26, 2007, NASA decided to bring Williams back to Earth on the STS-117 mission aboard Atlantis.
-Although she did not break the U.S. single spaceflight record that was recently broken by former crew member Commander Michael López-Alegría, she did break the record for longest single spaceflight by a woman.
+Although she did not break the U.S. single spaceflight record—recently set by López-Alegría—she did break the record for longest single spaceflight by a woman.
 Williams served as a mission specialist and returned to Earth on June 22, 2007, at the end of the STS-117 mission.
-Poor weather at the Kennedy Space Center in Cape Canaveral forced mission managers to skip three landing attempts there over a 24-hour period.
-They then diverted Atlantis to Edwards Air Force Base in California, where the shuttle touched down at 3:49 p.m.
+Poor weather at the Kennedy Space Center in Cape Canaveral forced mission managers to skip three landing attempts there over 24 hours.
+They ultimately diverted Atlantis to Edwards Air Force Base in California, where the shuttle touched down at 3:49 p.m.
 EDT, returning Williams home after a 192-day stay in space.

 Marathon in space

 On April 16, 2007, she ran the first marathon by any person in space.
-Williams was listed as an entrant for the 2007 Boston Marathon, and completed the distance in four hours and 24 minutes.
-The other crew members cheered her on and gave her oranges during the race.
-Williams' sister, Dina Pandya, and fellow astronaut Karen L. Nyberg ran the marathon on Earth, and Williams received updates on their progress from Mission Control.
+Williams was listed as an entrant for the 2007 Boston Marathon, and completed the distance in 4 hours and 24 minutes.
+During the race, the other crew members cheered her on and tossed oranges to her.
+Williams's sister, Dina Pandya and fellow astronaut Karen L. Nyberg ran the marathon on Earth, and Williams received updates on their progress from Mission Control.
 In 2008, Williams participated in the Boston Marathon again.